Quantum Link Homology via Trace Functor I: Khovanov Homology

 \subsection{Annular link homology}

-There are two types of closed curves in the~annulus: \emph{trivial curves} bounding balls in $\Ann$, and \emph{essential curves}, parallel to the~core of $\Ann$.
-The~value of an~annular TQFT functor $\F\colon\aBN\to\Mod_{\scalars}$ on trivial curves is determined by Bar-Natan's relations, but not the~value on essential curves.
+There are two types of closed curves in the~annulus: \emph{trivial curves} bounding disks in $\Ann$, and \emph{essential curves}, parallel to the~core of $\Ann$.
+The~value of an~annular TQFT functor $\F\colon\aBN\to\Mod(\scalars)$ on trivial curves is determined by Bar-Natan's relations, but not the~value on essential curves.

 The~first construction of an~annular TQFT functor is due to Asaeda, Przytycki, and Sikora \cite{APSHom}.
-The~APS functor $\FAKh\colon\aBN \to \Mod_{\scalars}$ assigns to a~trivial and an~essential curve the~free $\scalars$--modules
+The~APS functor $\FAKh\colon\aBN \to \Mod(\scalars)$ assigns to a~trivial and an~essential curve the~free modules

 One can define $\FAKh$ by comparing it to $\FKh$.
-Indeed, the~spaces $V$ and $W$ are isomorphic as $\scalars$--modules, but the~modified grading \eqref{def:ann-qdeg} induces a~filtration on $\FKh$.
-The~functor $\FAKh$ can be constructed as the~graded associate functor \cite{AnnHom}, although $\FKh$ does not behave well with respect to $\adeg$.
+Indeed, $V$ and $W$ are isomorphic as ungraded modules, but \eqref{def:ann-qdeg} induces a~filtration on $\FKh$ and the~functor $\FAKh$ can be constructed as the~graded associate \cite{AnnHom}.
 For completeness we write down the~maps corresponding to the~elementary saddle moves.
 A~\emph{merge} is assigned one of the~maps

 depending on the~curves involved, whereas for \emph{splits} we choose one of

 The~value of $\FAKh$ on caps and cups is unchanged.

 The~graphical description of $\FKh$ can be extended to the~annular case.
 Trivial curves can again carry dots, but the~essential ones cannot, because the~merge cobordism takes $\tensor{v\pm,w-}$ to zero.
 Therefore, we shall visualize the~two generators of $V$ by choosing an~orientation of the~essential curve, anticlockwise for $v_+$ and clockwise for $v_-$: